AdobeDocs/indesign-api-docs/README.md

         "workingFolder": <Some path>
     }
     ```
-    The above mentioned json will be received in the form of `"string"`.
-Which further needs to be parsed inside the script to retrive the value of attributes.
-In this case `"params"` attribute will be empty.
-Since, the script does not need an argument.
+    The above-mentioned JSON will be received in the form of `"string"`, which needs to be parsed inside the script to retrieve the value of attributes.
+In this case, the `"params"` attribute will be empty since, the script does not need an argument.

-*   Case 2 : Script accepts some input argument.
+*   Case 2: The script accepts some input argument.
-In this case, system by default  send string type argument named `"parameters"` which also, include input arguments e.g. "arg1", "arg2".
+In this case, the system, by default, sends a string-type argument named `"parameters"` which also includes input arguments e.g. "arg1", "arg2".

     So, In order to use the argument `"parameters"` must be parsed.
 And then you must extract the value of arg1 and arg2.
     ```json